-“Minority Access to Research Careers (MARC) is a special research training support activity of NIGMS.
-Its goals are to increase the number and capabilities of scientists from underrepresented minority groups who are engaged in biomedical research and to strengthen science curricula and student research opportunities at institutions with substantial minority enrollments in order to prepare minority students for research careers.
+Maximizing Access to Research Careers (MARC) is a special research training support activity of NIGMS.
+Its goals are to increase the number and capabilities of scientists from underrepresented groups who are engaged in biomedical research and to strengthen science curricula and student research opportunities at institutions with substantial underrepresented groups enrollments in order to prepare underrepresented students for research careers.

-MARC Undergraduate Student Training in Academic Research (U*STAR) Awards (T34) provide support for students who are members of minority groups that are underrepresented in the biomedical sciences to improve their preparation for graduate training in biomedical research.
-These minority groups include, but are not limited to, African Americans, Hispanic Americans, Native Americans (including Alaska Natives), and natives of the U.S. Pacific Islands.
-The program can also support efforts to strengthen the faculty, science course curricula, and biomedical research training programs and infrastructure at institutions with significant enrollments of minority students.
+MARC Undergraduate Student Training in Academic Research (U*STAR) Awards (T34) provide support for students who are members of underrepresented groups in the biomedical sciences to improve their preparation for graduate training in biomedical research.
+These underrepresented groups include, but are not limited to, African Americans, Hispanic Americans, Native Americans (including Alaska Natives), and natives of the U.S. Pacific Islands.
+The program can also support efforts to strengthen the faculty, science course curricula, and biomedical research training programs and infrastructure at institutions with significant enrollments of underrepresented students.

 Quoted from the NIH website.